-The Electrical/Electronic Materials Group distributes process materials, production supplies, industrial MRO and value added fabricated parts to more than 20,000 customers, including original equipment manufacturers, motor repair shops and a broad variety of industrial assembly and specialty wire/cable markets in North America.
-Products cover over 100,000 items including wire and cable, insulating and conductive materials, assembly tools and test equipment.
+• Oil and Gas Rail and Transit Marine Cable Assembly Industrial cable and custom-engineered value added fabricated parts to more than 20,000 customers.
+Markets include original equipment manufacturers, motor repair shops and a broad variety of industrial assembly and specialty wire and cable markets in North America.
+Products cover over 100,000 items including specialty wire and cable, insulating and conductive materials, and equipment used in the customer's production, quality control and repair process.